keu/docs/astro/modify-cluster.md

 ## Overview

-Unless otherwise specified, new Clusters on Astro are created with a set of [default configurations](resource-reference-aws.md#defaults).
+Unless otherwise specified, new Clusters on Astro are created with a set of default configurations.
 Depending on your use case, you may decide that you want to modify an existing Cluster to run a different configuration.

-For example, if you have a new set of DAGs that require significantly more CPU and Memory than your existing workloads, you may be interested in modifying your Cluster from running `m5.4xlarge` nodes to running `m5.8xlarge` nodes.
-You might also want to modify a Cluster's max node count from the default of 20 to better suit the amount of work you run on it.
+For example, if you have a new set of DAGs that require significantly more CPU and Memory than your existing workloads, you may be interested in modifying a Cluster on AWS to run `m5.8xlarge` nodes instead of `m5.4xlarge` nodes.
+You might also want to modify a Cluster's maximum node count from the default of 20 to better fit your expected workload.

 ## Prerequisites